darktable-org/dtorg/content/blog/2016-10-10-raw-overexposed/2016-10-10-raw-overexposed.md

     As we all know, the white color is $${\begin{pmatrix} 1.0 , 1.0 , 1.0 \end{pmatrix}}^{T}$$.
 But the maximal values (the per-channel **white levels**) are $${\begin{pmatrix} 2.0 , 0.9 , 1.5 \end{pmatrix}}^{T}$$, so our "white" will not be white, but, as experienced users may guess, purple-ish.
 What do we do?

-    Since for white color, all the components have exact the same value - $\mathbf{1.0}$ - we just need to make sure that the maximal values are the same value.
+    Since for white color, all the components have exact the same value&nbsp;– $\mathbf{1.0}$&nbsp;– we just need to make sure that the maximal values are the same value.
 We can not scale each of the channels separately, because that would change **white balance**.
-We simply need to pick the minimal **white level** - $\mathbf{0.9}$ - in our case, and clip all the data to that level.
-I.e. all the data which had a value of less than or equal to that threshold, will retain the same value; and all the pixels with the value greater than the threshold will have the value of threshold - $\mathbf{0.9}$.
+We simply need to pick the minimal **white level**&nbsp;– $\mathbf{0.9}$&nbsp;– in our case, and clip all the data to that level.
+I.e. all the data which had a value of less than or equal to that threshold, will retain the same value; and all the pixels with the value greater than the threshold will have the value of threshold&nbsp;– $\mathbf{0.9}$.

-    Alternatively, one could try to recover these highlights, see [`highlight reconstruction`](https://www.darktable.org/usermanual/ch03s04.html.php#highlight_reconstruction) module; and [
+    Alternatively, one could try to recover these highlights, see [`highlight reconstruction`](/usermanual/ch03s04.html.php#highlight_reconstruction) module; and [
-    Color Reconstruction](https://www.darktable.org/2015/03/color-reconstruction/) (though this last one only guesses color based on surroundings, does not actually reconstruct the channels, and is a _bit_ too late in the pipe).
+    Color Reconstruction]({filename}/blog/2015-03-07-color-reconstruction/2015-03-07-color-reconstruction.md) (though this last one only guesses color based on surroundings, does not actually reconstruct the channels, and is a _bit_ too late in the pipe).

-    If you don't do highlight handling, you get what you have seen in the third image in this article - ugly, unnaturally looking, discolored, highlights.
+    If you don't do highlight handling, you get what you have seen in the third image in this article&nbsp;– ugly, unnaturally looking, discolored, highlights.

     <blockquote>Note: you might know that there are more steps required (namely: demosaicing, base curve, input color profile, output color profile; there may be others.), but for the purpose of detection and visualization of highlight clipping, they are unimportant, so i will not talk about them here.</blockquote>

-From that list, it should now be clear that all the pixels which have a value greater than the minimal per-channel **white level** right before the [`highlight reconstruction`](https://www.darktable.org/usermanual/ch03s04.html.php#highlight_reconstruction) module, are the clipped pixels.
+From that list, it should now be clear that all the pixels which have a value greater than the minimal per-channel **white level** right before the [`highlight reconstruction`](/usermanual/ch03s04.html.php#highlight_reconstruction) module, are the clipped pixels.